torchcc/crank4go/README.md

 Brief Introduction
 -----
-It is a Golang implementation of [Crank4j](https://github.com/danielflower/crank4j), which derived from [Cranker](https://github.com/nicferrier/cranker). the follow introduction is quoted from the origin project:
+It is a Golang implementation of [Crank4j](https://github.com/danielflower/crank4j) which is derived from [Cranker](https://github.com/nicferrier/cranker).
+The following introduction is quoted from the origin project:

-It consists of 2 executables that together act as a reverse proxy.
+It consists of two executables that together act as a reverse proxy.
 What it allows is for cases where there is a firewall between your inside network and a [DMZ zone](https://en.wikipedia.org/wiki/DMZ_(computing)).